Vintage design: Terminology

-The terms vintage, retro, and antique are oftentimes used interchangeably and have some overlay, however the words possess different meanings.
-Retro refers to a style iconic of a previous era.
-Vintage generally refers to an item of high-quality materials and/or craftmanship, that is characteristic of a specific time period or artist, and is between 40 and 100 years old.
+The terms vintage, retro, and antique are often used interchangeably and have some overlap, but each has a distinct meaning.
+Retro refers to a style that is iconic of a previous era.
+Vintage typically describes an item made from high-quality materials or craftsmanship, representative of a specific time period or artist, and generally between 40 and 100 years old.

-Lastly, antique refers to an item of the previous era or at least 100 years old.
-A related term is antiquity, which indicates something of past eras, or simply put, ancient.
+Antique, on the other hand, refers to items from earlier periods, specifically those that are at least 100 years old.
+A related term, antiquity, refers to objects from ancient times or past eras.

-The word vintage originated in Late Middle English from Old French and Latin origins.
+The word "vintage" originates from Late Middle English, derived from Old French and Latin.

 Popularity

 Vintage items spark interest in many.
 The United States Department of Labor tells us that, "Design and fashion trends play an important part in the production of furniture.
 The integrated design of the article for both esthetic and functional qualities is also a major part of the process of manufacturing furniture."

 The popularity of vintage design and vintage inspired items can be seen through media.
 In 2004 designer Nicolas Ghesquière created a line for Balenciaga which called back to older collections.
 Tom Ford's collection for her also uses references to the past.
 Vintage design can also be seen in ads which promote vintage inspired clothing.

 There are several reasons for vintage design's popularity.
 Some claim the phenomenon is due to the rarity and classic value of the items.
 Others state the reason to be a mixture of peoples' nostalgia creating a positive emotional appeal toward a past era or their childhood, consumers' environmental concerns, an appreciation of past styles and craftsmanship, and other experience.